pwall567/kjson/USERGUIDE.md

 If the JSON is a string and the target class has a constructor that takes a single string parameter, that constructor is invoked and the resulting object returned (this is the mechanism used internally for classes such as `StringBuilder` and `URL`, but it may also be employed for user-defined classes).

+If the target class has a constructor that takes a single numeric parameter (where numeric in this context means a class that derives from the system class `Number` &ndash; like `Int` or `Long` &ndash; or one of the unsigned integer classes `UInt`, `ULong` _etc._) and the JSON is a number that matches the parameter type, that constructor is invoked and the resulting object returned.

 Otherwise, the JSON must be an object, and the deserialization functions will construct an object of the target class, following this pseudo-code: